kyonosh/RasActivation-Simulator/README.md

 If you use this code, please cite:

 > Yonosh, K.A. & Faeder, J.R.
-Mathematical modeling predicts quantization of Ras activation in membrane corrals.
+Mathematical modeling of processive Ras activation by SOS reveals a general mechanism for digital signaling

 ---

 ## Contact

+Katherine A. Yonosh - kay89@pitt.edu
 James R. Faeder — faeder@pitt.edu
 Department of Computational and Systems Biology, University of Pittsburgh